kubernetes-the-hard-way-on-lxd

 }

-Check the configuration file for the IPs from the controllers: (Make sure it was assigned the eth0 IP addresses from your deployment)
+Check the configuration file for the IPs from the master nodes: (Make sure it was assigned the eth0 IP addresses from your deployment)

 lxc exec haproxy -- sudo vi /etc/haproxy/haproxy.cfg